The Best Place to Swim with Whales in Tonga(c) Tonga Ministry of Tourism

 • Most tour operators take an eco-friendly and ethical approach

-• Only seven operators make for uncrowded waters and work well together, “sharing” the whales if needed
+• Only three to five operators make for uncrowded waters and better success rates as there are fewer boats to “hassle” the whales

-• It has a long season, typically lasting from June to October
+• It has a long whale season, typically lasting from June to October.

 The Cons of Swimming with Whales in Tongatapu